|Making Movies in Cellzilla||Cellzilla2D Home|

 - For static simulations, via either SimAnimate or a map of ShowTissue to the output of run or StaticSimulation, and then running the list of images produced through Mathematica's built-in ListAnimate function.
 These images can be saved to disk and converted to a movie (e.g., .mov, .avi, etc.) using SaveFrames.

 - For dynamic growing simulations, by applyting SimAnimate to the output of grow.
 These movies are automatically saved to disk in a standard form (e.g., .mov, .avi, etc.).

 In either case, the conversion to an external movie file such as .mov format is accomplished by generating a sequence of files (e.g., .png, .jpg, .tiff), one for each frame, and then using a separate, external, command-line program to convert the sequence of files to a movie.
 This program is ffmpeg, which is free software available on all operating systems (including all versions of linux, Windows, and Mac OS).
 You must install this software separately.
 (Ubuntu users should ensure that ffmpeg is still installed, as the default wrapper has been replaced by the virtually identical program avconv.
 Cellzilla will not look for avconv.)

-If the frames were generated, e.g., in PNG format, but the movie was not produce dfor some reason, try the following:
+If the frames were generated, e.g., in PNG format, but the movie was not produced for some reason, use